[?] Subscribe To This Site

 When you recognize a tapeworm infestation:

 • If you see something that looks like a fettucine noodle hanging out of the backside of your dog, you're probably looking at an adult tapeworm.
-There is, therefore, a possibility that one or more of your rabbits has become an intermediate host.
+There is, therefore, a possibility that one or more of your rabbits has become an intermediate host if they share space with the dog.
 (Can't assume, however - a cottontail could have been the source of your dog's unwelcome guest.)

 • Treat your rabbits and dogs with de-worming medication when an infestation is recognized (you'll need vet assistance)